 A wonderfully detailed serpentine bison by Jonas Hustito, 2.25 inches long and $60.
 A Picasso marble deer by Steven Natachu.
 2 5/8 inches long and $75.

 The red onyx badger in the two photos at left was made by Ed Lementino.
 It is 2.25 inches long and $36.
-A green onyx dolphin by Kenny Chavez.
-2 1/8 inches long and $36.
+A wonderful sodalite owl with a beautiful necklace by Eddington Hannaweeke.
+1 5/8 inches high and SOLD.
+Also by Eddington is this fluorite bear.
+Ready for a night on the town with his coral bola tie, this one is 2.25 inches high and $135.

 By Chad Quandelacy, a Zuni woman wrapped in a blanket.
 Carved from onyx, it is 1.75 inches high and $75.
 An owl carved from compressed Kingman turquoise by Brian Yatsattie.
 1 3/8 inches high and $280.
 A blue onyx bear wearing a turquoise bolo tie by Eddington Hannaweeke.
 2 inches high and $100.